osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/attend/adventures.md

 (including wombats and Tasmanian devils), it's perfect for hiking and exploring.
 The Painted Cliffs and the Fossil Cliffs are highlights of the island.

 What you need more inspo?
-Check [Hobart Tourism](https://tasmania.com/points-of-interest/hobart/) out.
+Check the [Hobart Tourism](https://tasmania.com/points-of-interest/hobart/) out.

 ![Hobart waterfront near CSIRO](/imgs/csiro-waterfront.jpeg)